Levi Maish

 Levi Maish (November 22, 1837 – February 26, 1899) was a Democratic member of the U.S. House of Representatives from Pennsylvania.

 Early life

 Levi Maish was born in Conewago Township, Pennsylvania.
 He attended the common schools and the York County Academy.
 He taught school in Manchester Township and in York.

 Civil War

-During the American Civil War, Maish recruited a company for the Union Army in 1862, and because of this, joined the 130th Pennsylvania Volunteer Infantry as a Captain.
+During the American Civil War, Maish recruited a company for the Union Army in 1862, and because of this, joined the 130th Pennsylvania Infantry as a captain.
 He was promoted to lieutenant colonel because of his education.
 In less than two months, he was involved in the Battle of Antietam, wounded severely in the upper chest and lung, leading an advance across the cornfield in front of the initially strong defensive position of the sunken road.
 During his convalescence, he was promoted to colonel after the Battle of Fredericksburg.
 He was mustered out with his regiment at the expiration of its term of service on May 21, 1863.